- « Previous blog

 According to Glassdoor, a DevOps engineer is the sixth greatest job in America.
 The position calls for the administration of IT infrastructure and control of software code releases.

-DevOps has been embraced by a growing number of enterprises to enhance communication between IT operations and software development.
-A survey by Puppet and DevOps Research and Assessment of over 25,000 IT experts found that high-performing companies that adhere to the DevOps concept deploy 200 times more frequently and with 2,555 times shorter lead times.
+Many enterprises have embraced DevOps to enhance communication between IT operations and software development.
+Puppet and DevOps Research and Assessment survey of over 25,000 IT experts found that high-performing companies that adhere to the DevOps concept deploy 200 times more frequently and with 2,555 times shorter lead times.

-DevOps advantages are impossible to deny, which is why DevOps engineers have risen to the top of the list of sought-after IT positions.
-These experts will be in charge of automating software deployments with the least possible impact on the current infrastructure.
+DevOps advantages are impossible to deny, so DevOps engineers have risen to the top of the list of sought-after IT positions.
+These experts will automate software deployments with the least possible impact on the current infrastructure.

 10. PORTFOLIO/PROJECT MANAGER

-For portfolio managers, this involves deciding what is and isn’t significant as well as matching the components of a portfolio with more general aims.
+For portfolio managers, this involves deciding what is and isn’t significant and matching the components of a portfolio with more general aims.
 IDC advises dividing the portfolio management stages into “do now” and “longer-term” activities, with the longer-term activities having the potential for automation over time.

-For helping layoffs affected people, Tech Jobs Fair has launched a reverse recruitment platform called Hire Tech Talent, where these people can create one time profile and after profile verification Tech professionals can receive job invitations from tech companies and Jobseekers can accept or reject company offers based on preferences and get hired quickly.
-Essentially, the idea is to have one profile that enables thousands of opportunities with the addition of joining multiple Tech Jobs Fair events in different countries.
+To help layoffs affected people, Tech Jobs Fair has launched a reverse recruitment platform called Hire Tech Talent, where these people can create a one-time profile and after profile verification, Tech professionals can receive job invitations from tech companies, and Jobseekers can accept or reject companies offers based on preferences and get hired quickly.
+The idea is to have one profile that enables thousands of opportunities with the addition of joining multiple Tech Jobs Fair events in different countries.

 Join 20,000+ Subscribers